pnp/cli-microsoft365/docs/manual/docs/cmd/spo/folder/folder-remove.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to a SharePoint Online site, using the [spo connect](../connect.md) command.
+    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

 ## Remarks

-To delete a folder, you have to first connect to SharePoint using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.
+To delete a folder, you have to first log in to SharePoint using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 The `spo folder remove` command will remove folder only if it is empty.
 If the folder contains any files, deleting the folder will fail.